Public private partnership models for national identity programs

 Thales' know-how in providing end-to-end solutions and services has been proven in over 200 projects worldwide.
 Typically our customers have renewed their confidence in Thales'solutions and expertise by commissioning further projects.

-With more than 30 years of experience in identity solution integration, Thales represents a stable and reliable system integrator for your identity project; above all else, our purpose is to serve and support your transformation.
+With over 30 years of experience in identity solution integration, Thales represents a stable and reliable system integrator for your identity project; above all else, our purpose is to serve and support your transformation.